yeslogic/prince-docs/docs/prince-networking.md

 Prince on Windows allows for fine-tuning SSL certificate revocation checks: it can ignore certificate revocation checks that fail due to missing or offline distribution points for the revocation check lists with [`--ssl-revoke-best-effort`](command-line.md#cl-ssl-revoke-best-effort), or it can outright disable them with [`--ssl-no-revoke`](command-line.md#cl-ssl-no-revoke).

-The option [`--insecure`](command-line.md#cl-insecure) disables SSL verification.
+The option [`--insecure`](command-line.md#cl-insecure) disables SSL verification altogether.
 Please note that using this option is not recommended!
+As the name already suggests, all secure connections are downgraded to insecure.

 Prince makes use of the libcurl library to process network locations - see [Acknowledgments](acknowledgements.md).
 Please note that command-line options are passed to curl as-is.
 On some systems curl might use a library other than OpenSSL to handle SSL - in those cases the SSL-related command-line options might behave in a slightly different way.
 In case of doubt, please check your own curl documentation.